What are paginated reports in Power BI Premium? (Preview)

 Paginated reports can have many pages.
 For example, this report has 563 pages.
 Each page is laid out exactly, with one page per invoice and repeating headers and footers.

-Paginated reports have their own design tool, Report Builder.
-It's the same tool and the same version you'd use to create paginated reports for Power BI Report Server or SQL Server Reporting Services (SSRS).
+Paginated reports have their own design tool, Power BI Report Builder.
+It's a new tool that shares the same foundation as the tools you'd previously used to create paginated reports for Power BI Report Server or SQL Server Reporting Services (SSRS).
 In fact, paginated reports that you create for SSRS 2016 and 2017 or for Power BI Report Server on-premises, are compatible with the Power BI service.
 The Power BI service maintains backwards compatibility so you can move your reports forward, and you can upgrade any previous-version paginated reports.
 Not all report features are available at launch.
 See Limitations and considerations in this article for details.

 Report from a variety of data sources

 A single paginated report can have a number of different data sources.
 It doesn't have an underlying data model, unlike Power BI reports.
 For the initial release of paginated reports in the Power BI service, you create embedded data sources and datasets in the report itself.
 For now, you can't use shared data sources or shared datasets.
 You create reports in Report Builder on your local computer.
 If a report connects to on-premises data, after you upload the report to the Power BI service, you need to create a gateway and redirect the data connection.
-Here are the data sources you can connect to for the initial release:
+Here are the data sources you can connect to at this time:

 - Azure SQL Database and Data Warehouse